WowLabz/tasking_backend/README.md

 ```

-The current focus is to enhance the existing Substrate pallet and allied code base to get a basic yet functional Marketplace up and running:
+The current focus is to enhance the existing Substrate pallet and allied code base to get a basic yet functional marketplace up and running:

 ### **Ecosystem Fit**